 Seeing Green, Tasting Red

 While food companies know that consumers can be influenced by the intentional use of dyes to make food more appetizing, there have also been some attempts by these companies to go the opposite route: creating products in strange colors.
-Perhaps the most high-profile example of this in recent years was the EZ Squirt ketchup line from Heinz that included ketchups in green, purple, pink, orange, teal, and finally blue.
-Heinz saw this as a way to get kids excited about their ketchup, and for a few years it seemed to work, although they are no longer producing the crazy-colored ketchup.
+Perhaps the most high-profile example of this in the last 20 years was the EZ Squirt ketchup line from Heinz, which was produced from 2000 until 2006, and included ketchups in green, purple, pink, orange, teal, and finally blue.
+Heinz saw this as a way to get kids excited about their ketchup, and for a few years it seemed to work, although the crazy-colored ketchup was eventually discontinued.

-Another, not-so-successful, example of this type of marketing ploy was the introduction of Crystal Pepsi in 1992.
+Another not-so-successful example of this type of marketing ploy was the introduction of Crystal Pepsi in 1992.
 This colorless, caffeine-free cola’s failure to become popular was most commonly attributed to the disconnection between the color and the taste.
 It was hard for consumers to imagine a cola being clear, and some claimed it tasted like lemon-lime soda, even though those flavors were not in the beverage (another example of associations affecting taste).
+Although it was a flop in the 1990s, Pepsi brought back Crystal Pepsi in 2016 and 2017 for short and successful sales runs, mostly driven by nostalgia (and a viral video that featured it).